Claudia Plakolm

 Claudia Plakolm (born 10 December 1994) is an Austrian politician of the People's Party (ÖVP) and State Secretary in the federal government of Nehammer.
 She was sworn in as a member of the National Council on 9 November 2017.
 Since 15 May 2021 she has been the federal chairman of the Young People's Party (JVP).

 Life

 Born in Linz, Plakolm was the third of four siblings and grew up in Walding.
 Her father is the local ÖVP mayor Johann Plakolm.
-After attending elementary school and the school center of the Kreuzschwestern Linz, where she was head of the school in 2011/12 and graduated from high school in 2013, she first began studying economics at the Vienna University of Economics and Business, and has been studying business education at the University of Linz since October 2014.
+After graduating from high school at Kreuzschwestern Linz school center in 2013, she first began studying economics at the Vienna University of Economics and Business, and has been studying business education at the University of Linz since October 2014.

 Politics

 Beginnings

 In the school year 2012/13, she was the Upper Austrian state school spokesperson for the AHS area, and in 2013/14, she acted as state chairwoman of the ÖVP-related Union of Higher Students (UHS).
 Since February 2015, she has been the deputy district chairwoman of the Young ÖVP in the Urfahr-Umgebung District.
 In October 2016, she was elected regional chairwoman of the Young ÖVP Upper Austria, in April 2019, she was re-elected for three years.
 Since the municipal council and mayoral elections in Upper Austria in 2015, she has represented the ÖVP in the municipal council of Walding, and since 2016 she has also been part of the state party executive of the ÖVP Upper Austria.